 Roaming with Three

-The Three network in the UK is unique in that it allows free roaming in around 18 countries (including Australia).
+The Three network in the UK is unique in that it allows free roaming in 42 countries (including Australia).
 If you are a Three customer in the UK, this is the simplest option.
-This is usually set up by default if you’re on a pay monthly plan but pay as you go customers may need to contact Three to set this up.
+This is usually set up by default if you’re on a pay as you go or pay monthly plan although it is not available on Three’s new Essential plans.

 This is a great option for a shorter trip to Australia, but can be impractical for longer trips (for instance if you are on a working holiday) where you may want to give out a local Australian contact number to Australian friends and other travel companions.